PavanRangani/docs/docs/prd/tasks/tasks.md

 - Shows the details of the task
 - Shows `Created by` & `Updated by` at the last of the dialog.
+- For `Open` task,
   - Show `In Progress` status is in the green colour and `Blocked` status in the red colour.
+  - If the due date of the task is overdue then shows it in red colour.
-- For `Open` task, `Change Status`, `Edit` & `Delete` action is applicable.
+  -  `Change Status`, `Edit` & `Delete` action is applicable.
-- For `Done` task, Only `Reopen` action is applicable.
+- For `Done` task,
+  - Only `Reopen` action is applicable.
+  - Shows done by user name and done date.
+For e.g. `Done by Keith V. on Apr 21, 2021`
+- On click of Roles, open that users view dialog on same page.

+### UI Rule

+* View of the Open task //TODO mockup

 - View of the Recurring task trigger //TODO mockup
 - View of the Recurring task instance //TODO mockup

-//TODO

-- In progress and blocked status color wala set thase
-- Roles ni click pr su thase
-- Due date overdue che ane task done n hoy tyre date red color ma avshe.

 ## Delete task (One time or Recurring)